 This is what makes Jesuit education special.
 I hope, as you peruse our school website and learn more about the school, you will come to agree with me, that the Jesuit mission is alive and well at Loyola.

-I look forward to becoming part of this community and making this another year of the MAGIS at Loyola High School.
+Together we pledge to make this another year of staff and students working together to achieve the MAGIS at Loyola High School.

 Mr. Tom Malone